zhangfuyang/Conv-MPN/README.md

 ## Environment Setup

 The implementation is based on Python3.5 and Pytorch1.2.
-You can do `pip install -r requirements.txt` to install all the dependencies.
+You can do `pip install -r requirements.txt` to install the dependencies.

 ## Data Download
-**TODO**: link data repo
+The dataset has been released at this [repository](https://github.com/ennauata/buildings2vec).

 ## Data preprocessing
-**Corner detection**: Given an input RGB image, we first use Faster-RCNN with ResNet-50 as the backbone to detect corner candidates.
+**Corner detection**: Given an input RGB image, we first use mask-rcnn to detect corner candidates.
 We treat each corner as 8x8 bounding box with a corner at the center.
 In the training, building graphs are generated from annotation and detected corners.
 In the testing, we only use detected corners.
+See `./corner_detection/README.md` for information related to installation and environment setup.

-1. run `script` to train the corner detector.
+1. run `./corner_detection/main.py` to train the corner detector.
-2. run `dasdasd` to generate detected corners for the dataset.
+2. run `./corner_detection/demo.py` to generate detected corners for the dataset.
 3. Note that the above instructions are for processing data with annotation files.
 If the aim is to run pre-trained Conv-MPN, you can just simply download the corner detection results [here](TODO).